-Before joining Oklahoma Contemporary, Jeremiah worked as a dramaturg, writer, consultant, producer and technical director at numerous industry-leading theaters.
-He has worked with some of the most accomplished artists in the country, including Tony Award-winning designer Christine Jones, Sleep No More producer Randy Weiner, international composer Andile Khumalo and emerging installation artist Cosmo Whyte.
-In addition, he has demonstrated a sustained commitment to arts access and arts education, from volunteer work in Brooklyn public high schools and teaching students at New York University, Barnard College and Columbia University to his continuing tenure as faculty member at the Todoroff Conservatory.
-Jeremiah has also worked in various creative and production capacities for high-profile events for such companies as AMC, TimeWarner, Goldman Sachs, Microsoft and Schlumberger.
+Prior to joining Oklahoma Contemporary, Jeremiah focused on immersive theatrical production, working with some of the most accomplished artists in the country, including Tony Award-winning designer Christine Jones, Sleep No More producer Randy Weiner, international composer Andile Khumalo, and emerging installation artist Cosmo Whyte.
+He has collaborated with leading theatrical institutions, ranging from the Woodshed Collective, New York Theatre Workshop and St Ann’s Warehouse, as a dramaturg, writer, consultant, producer and technical director.
+His work in this sphere has been consistently grounded in education, including teaching roles at New York University, Barnard College and Columbia University and his continuing tenure as faculty member at the Todoroff Conservatory.

 Back to Staff Page